Critical Role: Critical Role company and studio

 The Critical Role company, Critical Role Productions LLC, was incorporated in 2015.
-As of 2019, Travis Willingham serves as chief executive officer, Matthew Mercer as chief creative officer, Marisha Ray as creative director, Ed Lopez as chief operating officer, Rachel Romero as senior vice president of marketing, and Ben Van Der Fluit as vice president of business development.
+As of 2019, Travis Willingham is chief executive officer, Matthew Mercer is chief creative officer, Marisha Ray is creative director, Ed Lopez is chief operating officer, Rachel Romero is senior vice president of marketing, and Ben Van Der Fluit is vice president of business development.

-In June 2018, Critical Role Productions launched its own Twitch and YouTube channels, with cast member Marisha Ray announced as the creative director of the franchise.
+In June 2018, Critical Role launched its own Twitch and YouTube channels, with cast member Marisha Ray announced as the creative director of the franchise.
 The company also moved to their own studio space in 2018 and started putting out new shows on their Twitch and YouTube channels.
 The sets for Critical Role and Talks Machina moved from Legendary Digital Network's studios to Critical Role's own studios in July 2018.
 In February 2019, Critical Role finalized its split from Geek & Sundry and Legendary Digital Networks, with live broadcasts of the company's shows and videos on demand (VODs) airing exclusively on Critical Role's channels.
 Critical Role also took over production responsibility for Critical Role and Talks Machina after splitting from Legendary Digital Networks.
 Some "legacy episodes" (currently the entirety of Campaign 1, the first 19 episodes of Campaign 2, as well as the corresponding episodes of official discussion show Talks Machina) remain available in Geek & Sundry's archives on YouTube and Twitch, though some older episodes of Critical Role and Talks Machina are being deleted from the Geek and Sundry channels and re-uploaded to the official Critical Role channels since 2019 as part of an ongoing migration of older content to the creator-owned channels.

 On March 4, 2019, Critical Role launched a Kickstarter campaign to raise funds for a 22-minute animation called Critical Role: The Legend of Vox Machina Animated Special.
 The final total raised by the Kickstarter when it closed on April 19, 2019, was $11.3M turning the intended animated special into a ten-episode animated series.
 When the campaign closed, it was one of the most quickly funded in Kickstarter history, and was the most funded Kickstarter for TV and film projects.
 In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to The Legend of Vox Machina, and had commissioned 14 additional episodes (two additional episodes for season 1 and a second season of 12 episodes).
 The project was originally slated for release in late 2020, however in June 2020, it was announced that the debut would be missed due to the COVID-19 pandemic.
 The Legend of Vox Machina premiered on January 28, 2022.
-Mighty Nein, an upcoming animated series based on the second campaign, was announced in January 2023 and will also premiere on Amazon Prime Video.
+Mighty Nein, an animated series based on the second campaign, was announced in January 2023 and later premiered on Amazon Prime Video.